 The primary threat to Cuora picturata is collection for trade.
 The species is in high demand in the international pet trade and the Asian consumption trade.
 Collection efforts are targeted and occur mainly as searches for turtles involving trained dogs.
 Turtles, of any species, are collected whenever and wherever encountered in the region, regardless of legal protection status or location inside protected areas.
 Collected turtles are traded, mostly illegally, through a network of local middlemen before being exported or consumed locally.
-Increasing economic value has ensured that hunting pressure is sustained despite the increasing rarity of the species (Hendrie 2000; McCormack et al. 2010; Ly et al. 2011).
-Habitat loss and degradation are considered a significant but more localized threat to the species (Ly et al. 2011).
+Increasing economic value has ensured that hunting pressure is sustained despite the increasing rarity of the species (Hendrie 2000, McCormack et al. 2010, Ly et al. 2011).
+Habitat loss and degradation are considered a significant but more localised threat to the species (Ly et al. 2011).
 Large areas of forest on the Langbian Plateau are being rapidly converted to coffee plantations and other agricultural lands.
 Only one of the three localities where C. picturata was found (Deo Ca Protected Forest) was protected at the time (Ly et al. 2011).
-Most animals end in the Chinese pet and TCM trade.
-Current prices in China are $150 for an adult, compared to $20 in 2005.
+Most animals end in the Chinese pet and Traditional Chinese Medicinal (TCM) trade.
+Current prices in China are US$150 for an adult, compared to $20 in 2005.

 IUCN Red List Account LinkPlease click here to see the species' IUCN Red List Account page.